nd1511/OMASGAN_/README.md

 After saving the trained model from Task 1: Example usage: "cd ./Simulations_Experiments/" and then "python train_Task2_fGAN_Simulation_Experiment.py".

+After saving the trained models from Tasks 1 and 2: Example usage: "cd ./Simulations_Experiments/" and then "python train_Task3_fGAN_Simulation_Experiment.py".

 This Code Repository contains a PyTorch implementation for the OMASGAN model.

 Environments - Requirements: Python 3.7 and PyTorch 1.3